petershin/liferay-learn/docs/dxp/latest/en/liferay-development/customizing-liferays-look-and-feel/using-a-theme-css-client-extension/theme-css-yaml-configuration-reference.md

 The CSS in these files is added to the styling already used in your theme.
 In case of a conflict, the client extension's CSS overrides the styling already on the page.

+The `frontendTokenDefinitionJSON` property was added in Liferay DXP 2024.Q2/Portal 7.4 GA120 to enable providing the [frontend token definition](../../../site-building/site-appearance/style-books/developer-guide/frontend-token-definitions.md) file.

 [The example workspace](https://github.com/liferay/liferay-portal/tree/master/workspaces/liferay-sample-workspace/client-extensions/liferay-sample-theme-css-1) includes a complete theme CSS client extension.

 ## YAML Properties